Bitagora/bitagora-web/terms.md

 The user acknowledges the following serious risks to any use the Bitagora Platform and expressly agrees to neither hold Bitagora or the Bitagora Team liable should any of the following risks occur:

-### Risk of Regulatory Actions in One or More Jurisdictions"
+### Risk of Regulatory Actions in One or More Jurisdictions
 The Bitagora Platform could be impacted by one or more regulatory inquiries or regulatory actions, which could impede or limit the ability of the Bitagora Platform to continue to operate, or which could impede or limit the ability of a user to use the Bitagora Platform in one way or another.

 ### Risk of Alternative, Unofficial Bitagora Networks